Hi, I’m Omar. 👋

 Project Name: AI Scheduler

-Technologies Used: Next.js – Tailwind CSS – Hugging Face Transformers – Tesseract.js – Google Calendar API – Firebase
+Technologies Used: Next.js, React 19, Tailwind CSS v4, Hugging Face Transformers (Qwen2.5), Tesseract.js, Google Calendar API, Microsoft Graph API, Firebase

 Job Huntly